Allen-Tildesley/examples/README.md

 __we cannot offer more specific advice on the build process.__

 The Python versions do not require building, they are simply run through the Python interpreter.
-They have been tested with Python 3.10.6
-(and before that, versions back to 3.6.0).
+They have been tested with Python 3.11.5 and NumPy 1.25.2 (and previously, Python versions back to 3.6.0).

 ## Random number generators